-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: • Another Medicare health plan.
 Enroll in the new Medicare health plan.
 You will automatically be disenrolled from Blue Cross Group Medicare Advantage (HMO) when your new plan's coverage begins.

-Original Medicare with a separate Medicare prescription drug plan.
+lf you would like to switch from our plan to: This is what you should do: Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from Blue Cross Group Medicare Advantage (HMO) when your new plan's coverage begins.

-If you would like to switch from our This is what you should do: plan to: Send us a written request to Original Medicare without a disenroll.
-Contact Customer separate Medicare prescription Service if you need more drug plan. information on how to do this.
-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048. • You will be disenrolled from Blue Cross Group Medicare Advantage (HMO) when your coverage in Original Medicare begins.
+Original Medicare without a separate Medicare prescription drug plan.
+Send us a written request to disenroll.
+Contact Customer Service if you need more information on how to do this.
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633- 4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486- 2048.
+You will be disenrolled from Blue Cross Group Medicare Advantage (HMO) when your coverage in Original Medicare begins.